HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Exercise

+- Scientists discovered that your body doesn’t just slow down slowly as you get older. instead, there are two big "jumps" in how things inside your body change. around age 44 and 60.
+40s how your body handles alcohol, caffeine, fats, muscle, heart, and skin.
+60s how your body handles sugars, your immune system, kidneys, plus some of the same stuff from your 40s (heart, muscle, skin). these big changes could be why growing older sometimes feels like suddenly everything is different or harder.

 - I want to live well for as long as possible.
 I don’t want to be the old man who can’t carry his groceries in from the car at 80.

 - I like to look good.
 I’m 60 and I’ve noticed that other guys my age are starting to look less and less like MEN.
 Their faces are sagging, their shoulders slope and their bellies hang out.
 Screw that!
 It doesn’t need to be that way!